finos/symphony-bdk-java/docs/migration.md

 - Event listeners

 ## Dependencies
-In Java SDK, the bot had to have dependencies on `symphony-api-client-java` in addition to the application framework (SpringBoot for e.g).
+In Java BDK 1.0, the bot had to have dependencies on `symphony-api-client-java` in addition to the application framework (SpringBoot for e.g).
 With BDK 2.0, we can replace both of them with `symphony-bdk-core-spring-boot-starter`.
+If your project is no framework based, dependencies *jersey* and *freemarker* dependencies should be added as well.
 ### Spring Boot based project

 <table>
 <tr>
-<th>Java SDK</th>
+<th>Java BDK 1.0</th>
 <th>Java BDK 2.0</th>
 </tr>
 <tr>